by Jason Mefford

 The principles outlined in this book are applicable to all internal audit activities, regardless of geographic location, industry, or type of organization.
 They can be used in the private or public sector, for profit or non-profit, large or small organizations.
 The concepts in this book can be used to improve the audit quality in any organization and ensure the internal audit activity is adding value by focusing on helping the organization meet its objectives, not just adding and testing internal controls.
 It helps the internal audit activity provide much better assurance on what the governance group and management is really concerned about – meeting the organization’s objectives.

 This book provides answers and practical how-to information to help internal audit activities take that next step in the evolution of the internal audit profession.
 It is a must read for any internal auditor.

 About The Author

-Jason Mefford is an internationally acclaimed speaker, trainer and business coach.
-He specializes on ethics, corporate governance, risk management, compliance, GRC and internal audit topics.
-His unique perspective on blending risk management and internal audit concepts has lead to the development of the Risk-Based Internal Audit Framework discussed in this book.
+Jason Mefford is a Rock Star in internal audit, risk and complince.
+He is an internationally acclaimed speaker, trainer and executive coach and is considered the world’s leading expert on risk-based internal auditing.
+His unique perspective on blending risk management and internal audit concepts has lead to the development of the Risk-Based Internal Audit ModelTM discussed in this book.